ootbingo/oot-bingo-generator/README.md

 npm install
 ```

+See [NPM package](https://www.npmjs.com/package/oot-bingo-generator) for installation in a separate project.

 ## Run

 To run the sandbox code which generates boards using an example goal list (v10.1), run: